 But if you frame the request right and help as much as you can, you should see your volume of reviews begin to grow.
 These suggestions will help:

 - Use the right link.
 Whatever you do, don’t send your Amazon customers to the homepage.
 Link to your product-review page, and test it frequently to be sure it still works.
 One broken link = one review that won’t get written.

 - Appeal to their altruistic side.
 This is one of the main reasons why happy customers post reviews.
 They use reviews to decide what to buy.
 So, they want to pay that back by writing their own, especially if they think they have specialized knowledge.

 - Explain what’s in it for them.
 This is different from altruism.
 If you look back at the email image, you’ll see that the sender framed the request as something that benefits the customer.

 - Reassure them about the time and effort required.
 A blank page can be intimidating.
 Amazon values in-depth reviews, but you just need your customers to write something short, sweet and meaningful.
 Put a few cues in your review request, such as asking questions they can answer in the review, but be careful to avoid looking as if you are trying to write the review for them.

 Remember: If you don’t ask for reviews, you won’t get many, or any.
 The stakes are high on Amazon, and the competition is stiff.
 Help your promoters help you drive more visibility and more sales by posting more customer reviews!

 Increase Your Amazon Seller Reviews with ShippingEasy

-With ShippingEasy’s Amazon Feedback tool, you can send automated follow-up emails to your customers at a time that makes sense for them to be able to provide quality feedback.
-Learn everything you can do with Amazon Feedback Management by clicking below!
+With ShippingEasy’s Amazon Feedback Requeststool, you can send automated follow-up emails to your customers at a time that makes sense for them to be able to provide quality feedback.
+See how we put together an entire suite of tools to help you better manage your Amazon business by clicking below!